HiskiHuovila/runecycle-srd/docs/AreaEffects.md

 # Area Effects

 Area Effects are lingering areas that inflict a Condition or Status, most often created by Runic Powers.
 When a creature leaves an Area Effect, the Condition ends on them.

 ## Confusing / Dot / Sedative
 All creatures in the area are Confused / have DOT / are Sleepy.
 Creatures that enter the area must roll immediately.
+All rolls reset to the highest die size every turn.

 ## Difficult Terrain
 The area turns into Difficult Terrain.